jmettraux/aachen/src/pba__checks.md

 : 1d20 + character _skill_ ≥ 1d20 + opponent _skill_;
 : success → task succeeds.
 : (yes, this favours the _initiating_ side)

+No check unless
+: the task is difficult and/or hazardous; or
+: the task is performed under time pressure; or
+: the referee decides so.

 <hr/>